yaurora/cups-google-airprint/README.md

 ```json
 { "local_printing_enable": true, "cloud_printing_enable": true, "log_level": "INFO", "log_file_name": "/tmp/cloud-print-connector" }
 ```
-then restart the container and you are ready to test.
+then restart the container and you are ready to move on the next.

-General usage:

-Other requirements Host networking (--net="host") appears to be needed for GCP and Avahi to work.
+Other requirement - Host networking (--net="host") appears to be needed for GCP and Avahi to work.
 On synology NAS, ensure the cups service on Synology OS was disabled.
 Check the Synology documents for how to disable it.
 Otherwise, there will be conflicts between the OS and container.

 privileged (--privileged="true")